Fuyukai/pebbles-engine/README.rst

 Pebbles is my Virtual Novel game engine, written in Kotlin.
 It's named after my cat, Pebbles.

-This is the Okuu (0.8) branch, which contains significant rewrites over the old engine including a better renderer, music, better font generation, and so on.
+This is the Wriggle Nightbug (0.8) branch, which contains significant rewrites over the old engine including a better renderer, music, better font generation, and so on.

 Usage
 -----